gwalkey/Extended-Event-Session-File-Loader/README.md

 Sample:
 powershell.exe c:\psscripts\XEvents_File_Reader.ps1 -Server 'localhost' -XELFilePath 'c:\traces\XE_Filed_Logins*.xel'

--Server is the destination SQL Server you will be pushing the XE events into -Database is the Database
+-Server is the destination SQL Server you will be pushing the XE events into<br>
+-Database is the Database<br>
--Table is the table you will load the events into
+-Table is the table you will load the events into<br>

 # Code Customization required
 As every Extended Event Session you create is different, with varying data elements captured, you will be creating a SQL Table to hold those same elements.

 Accordingly, we must
-1) Create a SQL Server laoding table with a schema to accomodate our XE Session event attributes
+1) Create a SQL Server load table with a schema to accomodate our XE Session event attributes
-2) Create a Powershell Datatable whose schema matches our SQL Load table
+2) Create a Powershell Datatable in the ps1 script whose schema matches our SQL Load table
-3) Add each parsed XE Event to the Posh datatable so that we can use the SQL Bulk Copy API to quickly load the events into SQL in batches of 1000 Events (configurable)
+3) Add each parsed XE Event to the Posh datatable so that we can use the SQL Bulk Copy API to quickly load the events into SQL in batches (configurable)

 Feel free to extend and embrace the code to trigger alerts, send emails, call an API etc